G1.8 Family Team Meetings (FTM)

 1. Assesses progress made on the case plan tasks and objectives;

-2. Explores and evaluates all relatives as possible placements;
+2. Explores and evaluates all possible relatives as placements;

 3. Evaluates the appropriateness of the child's current placement based on the circumstances of the case; and